Save big (up to $1,875) on small business tools with our free membership, business.com+

 Establish standard operating procedures.

 A major waste of time in many workplaces is reinventing the wheel.
-Employees have to waste their own time to figure out how to do something that was already figured out.
-Whether through poor communication processes or a lack of new hire onboarding, the employee has no knowledge of or access to that previous work.
+Employees often have to waste their own time to figure out how to do something that was already figured out.
+Whether due to poor communication or a lack of proper onboarding, the employee has no knowledge of or access to previous work and insights.

 Ask employees for their input.

-No one knows what your employees need better than your employees.
-The last thing you want is to devise a whole new system to improve productivity and actually have it hinder your team’s success.
+No one knows what your employees need better than the employees themselves.
+The last thing you want is to devise a whole new system to improve productivity and have it hinder your team’s success because you didn’t seek their input.
 Check in with them to see what they find bothersome or what is slowing down their workdays.
 You may be surprised to hear what they have to say.
+For example:

-When asking your employees for their input, make sure to make it a low-stakes situation.
-You want your employees to be open and honest with you to better the company overall.
+When asking employees for their input, make it a low-stakes situation.
+You want your workers to be open and honest with you to better the company overall.
 That can’t happen if they’re afraid you may not like what they have to say.
 Consider using an anonymous employee feedback system so your team can speak freely.

 Alternatives to Frank and Lillian Gilbreth’s management theory

-While the Gilbreths made great strides in workplace efficiency, several other management theories also offer valuable insights into improving an organization’s performance.
+While the Gilbreths made great strides in workplace efficiency, several other popular management theories also offer valuable insights for improving an organization’s performance.

 Rosabeth Moss Kanter’s management theory is centered around promoting growth and positive experiences in the workplace.
 The Harvard professor developed six keys — show up, speak up, look up, team up, never give up and lift others up — to boost morale and motivate the workforce.
 Kanter’s theory emphasizes how a leader’s actions directly influence employee attitudes, behaviors and resiliency.